JDN89/Study_Algorithms/README.md

 - [Neetcode](https://neetcode.io/roadmap)

 ## Goal
-As a self-taught developer, I need to master at least the basics of data structures and algorithms.
-To achieve this, I'll read the "Algorithms" book (written in Java) and watch the corresponding videos from The Primagen course (in JavaScript).
-Then, I'll implement the algorithms in both C and Rust.
-Why C and Rust?
-Because I'm learning these languages and want to explore how Rust enhances and improves upon C.
+As a self taught developer I haven't gotten a deep understanding of data structures yet.
+This is something I need to learn, because how else can I write fast code, when I don't know which data stucture to use in which situation.

-I might subscribe to leetcode for a month and post the puzzle solutions here.
+I'll implement the data structure in C, because it gives me a deeper understaning of the inner workings of the structure.

 ## Data Structures